Afolabi-bit/HNG13-task0/README.md

-# 🌟 Profile Card — HNG13 Task 0
+# 🌟 Profile Card — HNG13 Task 0 And 1

 A simple, responsive **Profile Card** built with **HTML, CSS, and JavaScript** as part of the **HNG13 Frontend Task 0**.
 It displays my information including a profile image, bio, hobbies, dislikes, and dynamically updates the current time in milliseconds.